How about: Estoril Sights > 1 Week in Estoril > Estoril Beaches > Lisbon to Estoril > Estoril day trips

 Estoril Portugal Guide - Fully Updated for 2017!

 Estoril is a stylish and fashionable Portuguese beach resort that is situated on the beautiful coastline that extends to the west of Lisbon.
-Estoril strikes the perfect balance between Portuguese charm and excellent tourist facilities, to create the ideal destination for tourists, who want more than just great beaches for their holiday.
+Estoril strikes the perfect balance between Portuguese charm and excellent tourist facilities, to create the ideal destination for those tourists who want more than just great beaches for their holiday.
 The town boasts fine restaurants, world-class hotels and the largest casino of the Iberian Peninsula, all of which provide Estoril with a prosperous atmosphere and a reputation for exclusivity.

 Within the Estoril region, there is a diverse selection of sights and activities; these include glorious beaches, championship grade golf courses and historic towns to explore.
 From Estoril it is only a short walk to the picturesque fishing town of Cascais, while to the north are the scenic hills of the Serra de Sintra and the pretty town of Sintra.
 There is so much to love about Estoril and this guide will provide an introduction to this wonderful region.